How to buy Bitcoin

 Signing up for a Coinbase account is easy, though you will need to provide some form of identification.
 That may involve sending a copy of your photo ID and potentially also sending a live image of your face using a webcam.
 These rules are important to follow as they allow the site(s) to comply with ‘know-your-customer’ regulations.

-Although Coinbase alone will allow you to buy and sell Bitcoin, it’s also worth signing up to its linkedexchange platform, GDAX, which will give you greater control over your purchases.
+Although Coinbase alone will allow you to buy and sell Bitcoin, it’s also worth signing up to its linked exchange platform, Coinbase Pro, which will give you greater control over your purchases.

-If you would rather take a more direct route in buying Bitcoin, you can opt to use a peer to peer service, such as LocalBitcoin or BitQuick.
-They offer a wider array of payment options and let you purchase Bitcoin directly from a seller without the exchange middle man.
-That said, make sure to be safe if you plan to do a trade for cash in person.
+If you would rather take a more direct route in buying Bitcoin, you can opt to use a peer to peer service such as LocalBitcoin or BitQuick.
+They offer a wider array of payment options and let you purchase Bitcoin directly from a seller without the exchange middleman.
+If you do opt to use these and plan to trade in person, make sure to meet in safe place.

 Exchanges accept a variety of payment options based on what they are willing to use.
 This is sort of a sore point for many exchanges, since some payment methods have been used to scam sellers for a quick buck in the past.
 Coinbase allows both bank account and credit or debit card transfers for payments and one payment solution must be linked to your account before you can make the trade.
 Paypal is not supported by Coinbase and with good reason.